adrianamunga/Akan-Name-determiner/README.md

 There are no bugs with the application
 HTML,CSS and JavaScript were used
 It was built with Visual Studio Code
-Contact me with my email amungaadrian25@gmail.com for questions or help The License is GNU General Public License
+Contact me with my email amungaadrian25@gmail.com for questions or if you need help The License is GNU General Public License

 Copyright © 2020 Adrian Amunga